kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-WebGauntlet/README.md

 ![landing](./landing.png)

-and a `filter.php` page which has what I assume is the blocked words:
+and a `filter.php` page, which has what I assume are the blocked words:

 ![filter1.png](./filter1.png)

-At first I tried `admin` for the Username and Password fields and received the following:
+At first, I tried `admin` for the Username and Password fields and received the following:

 ![admin_admin](./admin_admin.png)

-This looks easy enough, let's try to insert the word `admin`, a single quote, and a semicolon to comment out the rest of the line.
+This looks easy enough.
+Let's try to insert the word `admin`, a single quote, and a semicolon to comment out the rest of the line.

 That worked!
 As you can see, the query created is exactly what was expected:

 ![round1](./round1.png)

 Off to Round 2!
-I refreshed the `filter.php` page and it updated to:
+I refreshed the `filter.php` page, and it updated to:

 ![filter2](./filter2.png)